Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Lexington

-• Tree density and shade coverage (affects grass growth rate)
+• Tree density and shade coverage

-• Precipitation patterns and drought risk
+• Seasonal precipitation and drought risk

-• Municipal restrictions or guidelines on mowing and yard waste disposal
+• Municipal restrictions or recommended mowing heights

 Benefits of Lawn Mowing in Lexington